 A further tightening in lending standards as banks get tougher on borrowers’ income and living expense levels along with rising supply and more realistic capital growth expectations by home buyers will see Sydney and Melbourne property prices fall another 5% or so this year with further falls likely next year.

 A slowdown in the housing cycle can affect the broader economy via slowing dwelling construction, negative wealth effects on consumer spending and via the banks if mortgage defaults rise.
 However, as things currently stand the drag from housing construction is likely to be minimal – building approvals don’t point to a collapse in new construction (see the next chart) and it looks like alterations and additions will rise, negative wealth effects will weigh on consumers but not dramatically if we are right, and in the absence of a property price crash the impact on the banks will be manageable.
 Finally, other sectors of the economy are taking over from housing, eg business investment and state capital works, as being growth drivers.

 Firstly, over the very long term residential property adjusted for costs has had a similar return to Australian shares (see next chart).
 Its low correlation with shares, lower volatility but lower liquidity makes it a good portfolio diversifier.
 So, there is clearly a role for property in investors’ portfolios.

-Avant Financial Services is authorised to provide financial advice through Avant Financial Solutions Pty Ltd ATF AFSL Trust ABN 24 522 756 593.
+Cornish Wealth Management is authorised to provide financial advice through CWM Perth Financial Planning Pty Ltd ATF AFSL Trust ABN 24 522 756 593.
 Australian Financial Services Licensee (No 436740).